 The true rest for God’s people is not found in a day of the week.
 It’s found in a person, Jesus Christ, who is the one to whom the Sabbath command pointed.
 A person can keep the Sabbath day, but if he isn’t free from sin, and if his heart is cut off from God, he has no true rest.

-The rest that God desires for his people is not found in a day, but in a person. and that is why Paul tells the Colossians to let no man judge them regarding the Sabbath because it was only a shadow, and the fulfillment of it is found in Christ!
+The rest that God desires for his people is not found in a day, but in a person, and that is why Paul tells the Colossians to let no man judge them regarding the Sabbath.
+It was only a shadow, and the fulfillment of it is found in Christ!